 - You must give their contacts the right to be forgotten on emails, as well as the option to unsubscribe

 - Any company they are contacting via phone must be TPS registered

 Rest assured, KulaHub, are making preparations well ahead of GDPR coming into force in May 2018.
 We will support you by ensuring the KulaHub system is enabled to:

-- Ensure web forms (eg. newsletter sign ups) have the double opt-in capability
+- Ensure web forms (eg. newsletter sign ups) have the unambiguous opt-in capability

 - Ensure you have an easy way of being able to provide customers with full detail on any information you hold for them